uploadcare/file-uploader/solutions/adaptive-image/README.md

 ## Breakpoints

-If you have some responsive layout where images could be resized in some cases, it's good to set a list of breakpoints to exceed sized generation via Uploadcare CDN operations:
+If you have some responsive layout where images could be resized in some cases, it's good to set a list of breakpoints to avoid exceeding sizes generation via Uploadcare CDN operations:

 ```html
 <style>